Our Food Charter

 The Charter is a way of expressing our vision and aims of what the Winchester Food Partnership is trying to achieve.
-It is also a means of encouraging everyone to come together to work collaboratively, by agreeing with the vision and aims, and making a pledge to help make this vision a reality.
-We want it to inspire people to take action.
-The more people that take action, the more that will be achieved.
-There is a role for everyone to play.
+It is a means of encouraging everyone to come together to work collaboratively, by agreeing with the vision and aims, and making a pledge to help make this vision a reality.

 Suggestions for Pledges